FrankLeeeee/Marker/README.md

 mark -e <image-folder>
 ```

+> Some manual editing may be required for the extracted movie names as OCR is not 100% accurate.
+> The generated file will assign a default score the movie, default is 8.

 ### Mark on Douban

 You can either prepare the `list.csv` with the command given above or create on your own manually.